seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **ACHILLES**
 What, am I poor of late?
-’Tis certain, greatness, once fall’n out with fortune,
+'Tis certain, greatness, once fall'n out with fortune,
 Must fall out with men too: what the declined is
 He shall as soon read in the eyes of others
 As feel in his own fall; for men, like butterflies,